mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

 > This article is pretty much a fork of the [documentation](https://halide-lang.org/index.html#gettingstarted) and [tutorials](https://halide-lang.org/tutorials/tutorial_introduction.html) shared by the Halide development team.
 I have tried to summarize some of the primary concepts for the readers and my own future reference.

+> **Important Disclaimer**: Any opinion called out in this article are my own and don't reflect opinion or stance of the organizations I work with.

 ## Halide concepts - the general structure
 > I'll be covering this topic just at the surface, for learning more please checkout the tutorials at [halide-lang.org/tutorials](https://halide-lang.org/tutorials/tutorial_introduction.html).